eclipse-glsp/glsp-website-source/content/documentation/mcp/content.md

 In practice this lets an assistant answer questions about a diagram, suggest improvements, create or adjust elements from a natural-language request, or check the model for problems, all while the diagram stays open in the GLSP editor.

 <small>*Experimental: MCP support is under active development and its configuration may still change.
-It is currently available for the [Node GLSP server](https://github.com/eclipse-glsp/glsp-server-node) only, with [Java server support](https://github.com/eclipse-glsp/glsp/issues/1672) planned.*</small>
+It is currently available for the [Node GLSP server](https://github.com/eclipse-glsp/glsp-server-node) only.*</small>

 ### What it provides